tdwg/bdq/tg2/_build_review/templates/list/bdqtest/bdqtest_termlist-header.md

 ### 1.1 Purpose

 The purpose of this document is to list and describe the terms that define the BDQ Tests, each represented as a term in the `bdqtest:` namespace.
-This document provides normative values and explanations for the properties used to describe each Test, including its label, expected input, outputs, parameters, and relationships to Use Cases and quality dimensions.
+This document provides normative values and explanations for the properties used to describe each Test, including its label, expected input, outputs, parameters, and relationships to `Use Cases` and quality `Dimensions`.

 The Tests defined here are intended to be modular and interoperable.
-They can be combined into Profiles tailored to particular data quality needs or assessment goals.
+They can be combined into `Profiles` tailored to particular data quality needs or assessment goals.
 Each Test is specified independently to support implementation flexibility, but all Tests are grounded in the principles of fitness for use as described in the Fitness for Use Framework.

 ### 1.2 Audience